Meigs Field: Demolition and closure

-"The signature act of Richard Daley's 22 years in office was the midnight bulldozing of Meigs Field," according to Chicago Tribune columnist Eric Zorn.
-"He ruined Meigs because he wanted to, because he could," columnist John Kass wrote of Daley in the Tribune.
+According to Chicago Tribune columnist Eric Zorn, "The signature act of Richard Daley's 22 years in office was the midnight bulldozing of Meigs Field."
+Tribune columnist John Kass wrote of Daley that "he ruined Meigs because he wanted to, because he could."

 While aviation interests and commentators decried the move, supporters of the park believed it was in the city's best interest for the land to be a park.
-For example, the Lake Michigan Federation (later the Alliance for the Great Lakes) released in February 2001 an urban wilderness plan for the site.
-Instead of calling it "Northerly Island" a reference to the northernmost landmass of four others that were never built under the 1909 Plan of Chicago, "Sanctuary Point" would allow access for many more people than the fairly exclusive use as an airstrip.
+For example, the Lake Michigan Federation (later the Alliance for the Great Lakes) released an urban wilderness plan for the site in February 2001.
+Instead of calling it "Northerly Island" (a reference to the northernmost landmass of four others that were never built under the 1909 Plan of Chicago), "Sanctuary Point" would allow access for many more people than the fairly exclusive use as an airstrip.

 On July 28, 2003, an aircraft flying from Maine to the Experimental Aircraft Association Annual Convention in Oshkosh, Wisconsin, made an emergency landing on the grass next to the demolished Meigs Field runway.
-Mayor Daley accused the pilot of intentionally landing in order to "embarrass" him, despite the FAA's statement that the pilot "did the correct thing" in landing the plane at Meigs.
+Daley accused the pilot of intentionally landing in order to "embarrass" him, despite the FAA's statement that the pilot "did the correct thing" in landing the plane at Meigs.

-Interest groups, led by the Friends of Meigs Field, attempted to use the courts to reopen Meigs Field over the following months, but because the airport was owned by the City of Chicago and had paid back its federal aviation grants, the courts ruled that Chicago was allowed to close the field.
-The FAA fined the city $33,000 for closing an airport with a charted instrument approach without giving the required 30-day notice.
+Interest groups, led by the Friends of Meigs Field, attempted to use the courts to reopen the site over the following months.
+However, since the airport was owned by the city of Chicago and had paid back its federal aviation grants, the courts ruled that the city was allowed to close the field.
+The FAA fined Chicago $33,000 for closing an airport with a charted instrument approach without giving the required 30-day notice.
 This was the maximum fine the law allowed at the time.
 In the aftermath, the "Meigs Legacy provision" was passed into law, increasing the maximum fine per day from $1,100 to $10,000.
-On September 17, 2006, the city dropped all legal appeals and agreed to pay the $33,000 fine as well as repay $1 million in FAA Airport Improvement Program funds that it used to demolish the airfield and build Northerly Island Park.
+On September 17, 2006, the city dropped all legal appeals and agreed to pay the $33,000 fine, as well as repay $1 million in FAA Airport Improvement Program funds that it used to demolish the airfield and build Northerly Island Park.